Yes I Am Student: Reception

-Neha Vashist of The Times of India gave three out of five stars, stating that "In the movie, there are a number of other characters who played significant roles.
+The Times of India gave three out of five stars, stating that "In the movie, there are a number of other characters who played significant roles.
 For instance, there were students who mirrored the exact image that people with a bias against international students had.
 They used to burn the money sent by their parents on expensive cars, drugs, clubbing, and more.
 Thereafter, there was Jassa’s friend, Heera, who made sure to stand by him in every thick and thin, and also made him understand the difference between right and wrong.
 Last but not least, Jassa’s uncle showed us the image of the so-called relatives who promise to have our back all the time, but never live by their words" Cinestaan.com wrote that, "Yes I Am Student has its heart in the right place and draws attention to an oft-neglected yet crucial issue.
 It's also nice to see Moosewala's film actively shunning alcohol and drug usage, drawing awareness about the social evil and sending a positive message to viewers."